Retrieval augmentation of large language models for lay language generation: Results

 \subsection{Selected examples}

+To define the scope of background explanation, we identified three types of explanation in the dataset, as shown in Table \ref{table:tmp}.
+We did not aim to enumerate all possible categories.
+Rather, our goal was to provide some initial insights into explanation phenomena.

+The most common explanation type we observed is a \textit{definition}, including ``common'' medical words, technical terms, and abbreviations, to avoid misunderstanding. \textit{Motivation}, including prevalence, risk factors, history, etc., sustains readers' interest and establishes whether the topic under discussion meets their information needs.
+Providing a \textit{concrete example} allows readers to link an otherwise obscure concept with a more familiar one.
+For example, connecting the increasing temperature in the ocean with coral reefs makes it easy for the reader to understand the importance of the study.

-We present background explanations for the best two models in Table \ref{table:tmp}.
-This provides evidence that the retrieval-augmented model can generate both term definitions and related epidemiological data for the main topic.
-However, the generated external content may not be aligned with the target (e.g. Marburg virus does not cause Ebola virus disease), which increases the difficulty of evaluating its relevance and correctness.
+We present background explanations for the two best BART models and two GPT-4 models in Table \ref{table:tmp}.
+This provides evidence that the retrieval-augmented model can generate both term definitions and motivations for the main topic.
+However, the generated external content may not be aligned with the target (e.g. Marburg virus does not cause Ebola virus disease), highlighting the importance of improving the relevance and correctness of generated abstractive summaries as an area for future research.
 In addition, the models appear unable to produce illustrative examples.
 This ability goes beyond retrieving evidence, and appears difficult to learn.